francois-rd/coma/docs/source/index.rst

     server: localhost
     port: 9001

-Updating :obj:`remote.yaml` changes the default config values that are loaded on command invocation.
+Both YAML and JSON are supported.
+Updating ``remote.yaml`` changes the config values that are loaded on command invocation.

 And lots more!
 ^^^^^^^^^^^^^^